 There are many conflicting views on sales forecasting.
 I read an article in quite a well known online publication that used phrases like “easy to get right” and “guess, art, assume, one person doing it” – all terrible words, suggesting that writing a sales forecast for your business is easy.
 It’s not.
 It’s tough but manageable, and there are a few considerations.

 A sales forecast is a map of where your company aspires to be.
-It is best reverse engineered, starting with your company goals (ARR, net new logos, products sold, renewals, etc.) and then this plots how you are going to get there.
-It needs to be thought of as a collaborative document, including those departments who are indirectly affected, like Operations, HR, Finance, etc. because they will use a sales forecast for different reasons.
+It is best reverse engineered, starting with your company goals (ARR, net new logos, products sold, renewals, etc.,) and then this plots how you are going to get there.
+Think of it as a collaborative document, including those departments who are indirectly affected, like Operations, HR, and Finance because they will use a sales forecast for different reasons.

 One person can do a forecast, but better done as part of a team because there are always things even the best CRO/VP of Sales will miss.
-Everyone needs to buy into this document as well, not just front-line salespeople; there are other considerations like seasonality one should be aware of like December being a short month, the summer being quiet, the tax year in the UK ending in April, etc.
+Everyone needs to buy into this document as well, not just front-line salespeople; there are other considerations like seasonality; December is a short month, the summer is quiet, the tax year in the UK ending in April, etc.,

-One thing is for sure, your forecast, where possible, needs to use available historical data.
+Where possible your forecast needs to use available historical data.
 Therefore, it is a critical point for those using your CRM to input the correct data on a day/week/month basis.
 I recommend having data hygiene as a target for each rep going as far as suggesting commission will be held back if data hygiene drops below a certain level – see behaviour change then!

-- Length of sales cycle forecasting – this looks at the age of the opportunity.
-So, if you know it typically takes a company 6 months to buy, and the opportunity is 3 months old, it has a 50% chance of closing.
+- Length of sales cycle forecasting – This looks at the age of the opportunity.
+If you know it typically takes a company six months to buy, and the opportunity is three months old, it has a 50% chance of closing.

-- Multivariable Analysis forecasting – this is the best way, but the most complicated with the requirement of an advanced analytics system
+- Multivariable Analysis forecasting – This is the best method, but the most complicated with the requirement of an advanced analytics system.